 - You are obese or have other conditions that restrict blood and oxygen flow to your extremities.
 As it takes longer for damaged tissue to regenerate, therefore it’s more prone to inflammation and trauma.

 According to a study done by K. Mohamed Ali and B.W.C.
-Sathiyasekaran 1 out of every 8 computer professionals suffers from CTS.
-Their study showed how a high exposure to computer work would result in a higher risk of developing CTS.
-They stated that people are at higher risk when the wrist is not kept in a neutral position, but it is flexed or extended for a
+Sathiyasekaran, 1 out of every 8 computer professionals suffers from CTS.
+Their study showed how high exposure to computer work results in a more significant risk of developing CTS.
+They stated that people are at higher risk when the wrist is not kept in a neutral position but is flexed or extended for a long time.

-As a consequence, the attention to ergonomic during work is extremely important.
-Ergonomic chairs and ergonomic products which help keeping the wrist and the body in a neutral position can help in preventing certain wrong movement which in the long run might lead to CTS.
-An interesting factor that came out during their study is the fact that CTS affected significantly also males and not just females.
+As a consequence, attention to ergonomics during work is extremely important.
+Ergonomic chairs and ergonomic products that keep the wrists and the body in a neutral position can help prevent certain wrong movements, which in the long run, might lead to CTS.
+An interesting factor that came out during the study is the fact that CTS also significantly affected men and not just women.

 Aspects besides genetics

-According to a study by Harris-Adamson et al. (2013), they assessed that few factors, besides the genetic aspects, were influencing the risk of developing the syndrome.
-These factors are body mass index, being a woman and age.
-Women are more at risk of developing carpal tunnel syndrome as, genetically, they have a smaller cross-sectional area compared to men.
-But this does not exclude the possibility for men to also develop CTS.
+In a study by Harris-Adamson et al. (2013), they assessed that few factors, besides the genetic aspects, increase the risk of developing the syndrome.
+These factors are body mass index, being a woman, and older age.
+Women are more at risk of developing carpal tunnel syndrome as, genetically, they have a smaller cross-sectional area than men.
+But this does not exclude the possibility for men also to develop CTS.

-What we can conclude is that, although genetic factors play an important role and should be taken into consideration, also repetitive work can put at risk of developing CTS.
-Although certain individuals are more at risk than others, prevention can help to reduce the risk of CTS also in those individuals which might develop it through repetitive work.
+Although genetic factors play an important role and should be considered, repetitive work can also put you at risk of carpal tunnel syndrome.
+Based on genetics and health history, certain individuals are more at risk than others.
+Prevention can also help reduce the risk of CTS in individuals who might develop it through repetitive work.
 Attention to ergonomics is the first step in reducing the risk of CTS.